-RF communications: Downlink transmission of payload data: 40 W of output power (X-band) is used to transmit 42.5 Mbit/s of LISS-3 and WiFS data and 85 Mbit/s of PAN data, both links are in X-band with QPSK modulation.- TT&C in S-band with PCM/FSK/FM/PM modulation (ISTRAC mission control center at Bangalore, the NRSA data center at Hyderabad is the focal agency for user interfaces).
+Downlink transmission of payload data: 40 W of output power (X-band) is used to transmit 42.5 Mbit/s of LISS-3 and WiFS data and 85 Mbit/s of PAN data, both links are in X-band with QPSK modulation.- TT&C in S-band with PCM/FSK/FM/PM modulation (ISTRAC mission control centre at Bangalore, the NRSA data centre at Hyderabad is the focal agency for user interfaces).

 • The IRS-1D spacecraft completed its mission in January 2010 after serving for 12 years and 3 months on orbit.
 9)